plone/plone.batching/plone/batching/batching.rst

   >>> batch.before_last_page_not_in_navlist
   False

-To make displaying the links to next and previous pages even easier you can also get two seperate navlist for both of them.
+To make displaying the links to next and previous pages even easier you can also get two separate navlist for both of them.

 ::